kashmalvi/Self-Paced-Projects/README.md

 # Self-Paced-Projects

-Try copy the folder in your direcectory,
+This is a java based project to improve your commands and to be familier on this language Copy the folder in your direcectory,
+Open password_generator/src in your code editor
+Open Main.java
-Run java
+Finally, Run java
 Enjoy !!! the Password Generator Service.